ONCE UPON A HAPPILY EVER AFTER

 Jonette O’Kelley Miller is an independent art historian and art consultant.
 Her work, research and writing are informed by the duality of visual culture in its ability to both expose, as well as, unfortunately, substantiate social injustice.
 Her article “A Primer on Visual Racism” appears in Tiffany Lin’s 24 Views.
 Her most project with STIE and Hudson Valley MOCA is the online exhibition “Truth-telling: Voices of First People”.

-About Studio Theater in Exile
+Presenter: Studio Theater in Exile